 As long as you’re a very meticulous curator of your possessions, you’ll be fine, regardless of how your collection or priorities shift.
 Filter carefully.
 Stuff is important, but choosing the right stuff is just as important, if not more so.

-The Mins: We recently teamed up with Thom Chambers and you (Colin) to form Asymmetrical Press, a publishing company and community that embraces new technologies, methods, and ideas to improve the quality of published work.
+We recently teamed up you to form Asymmetrical Press, a publishing company and community that embraces new technologies, methods, and ideas to improve the quality of published work.
 Please talk about how you came upon this idea and why you decided to make it a reality.

 I wanted to come up with a new approach to the problem: indie published work is seen as inferior to legacy published work.
 This is not true, but the latter’s delivery does tend to be better, due to the processes and resources that they bring to bear.
 Indie authors might be great writers, but they aren’t necessarily great at packaging and selling their work.